andreluizcoelho/Covid-19-Project/README.md

 ## 3. Coutries Indicators
 ### 3.1 Human Development Index
-### The HDI [downloaded](https://hdr.undp.org/data-center/human-development-index#/indicies/HDI) was the newest, 2021.
+### The [downloaded](https://hdr.undp.org/data-center/human-development-index#/indicies/HDI) newest HDI is from 2021.
 On the "covid19project_andreluizcoelho.ipynb" the newest was from 2019.
 So, some details in the code had to change.
 ### The [ISO](https://www.iso.org/standards.html) from each country is generated in this section